About Gliding

 Gliding is a recreational activity and competitive air sport, in which pilots fly unpowered aircraft known as gliders.
-Using naturally-occurring currents of rising air to remain airborne, gliders can fly for hours and travel hundreds of kilometres.
+Using naturally occurring currents of rising air to remain airborne, gliders can fly for hours and travel hundreds of kilometres.

 This video was created by the British Gliding Association’s Glide Britain initiative filmed at many gliding clubs around Britain including at the Cambridge Gliding Centre:-

-Learning to Fly Soaring on a trial flight
+Learning to Fly

-You do not need any prior experience to start gliding; most people are able to learn the basics and have their first solo flight within a year.
+You don’t need any prior experience to start gliding; most people are able to learn the basics and have their first solo flight within a year.
 All clubs in the UK teach to the same syllabus set by the British Gliding Association.
 After going solo and additional training you can gain a pilot’s licence.

 Find out more